-After you edit source code then you need to run the Django project with follow steps.
+After you edit the source code then you need to run the Django project with the following steps.

-- Select the existing Django project in PyCharm in left panel.
+- Select the existing Django project in PyCharm left panel.

 - Then click Edit Configurations… menu item in the popup menu list.

-- Run configuration window will popup and there is an error message in the bottom left, the error message is Error: Please enable Django support for the project.
+- The Run configuration window will pop up and there is an error message in the bottom left like below picture, the error message is Error: Please enable Django support for the project.

-- Just click the Fix button at bottom right then it will popup another Settings window like below.
+- Just click the Fix button at the bottom right then it will pop up another Settings window like below.